 At launch, the NovaSeq 6000 with the S2 flow cell is capable of generating 2 TB under 2 days.
-For detailed performance parameters, see the NovaSeq Series of Sequencing Systems Specification Sheet.
+For detailed performance parameters, see the NovaSeq 6000 Sequencing System Data Sheet.

 Yes.
 The NovaSeq Sequencing System permitts custom libraries.
 However, the NovaSeq denature and dilute protocols might require further titration and optimization to achieve optimal results for custom libraries.